The Mental Health Solution . com

 Do not try any of this unless you are saved; that is potentially dangerous (Acts 19:13-17).

-Sixth: Cast your burden on the Lord.
+Seventh: Cast your burden on the Lord.

 "Cast your burden upon the Lord and He will sustain you;

-He will never allow the righteous to be shaken (Psalm 55:22 NASB)."
+He will never allow the righteous to be shaken." {Psalm 55:22 NASB}

-“Trust in the LORD with all your heart, And lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths (Proverbs 3:5-8 NKJV).”
+“Trust in the LORD with all your heart, And lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths." {Proverbs 3:5-8 NKJV}

-• Be willing to do whatever God says to do—or not do.
+• Be willing to do whatever God says to do or not do.

 "He who trusts in his own heart is a fool, But he who walks wisely will be delivered" {Proverbs 28:26 NASB}